 Real Estate Investment Advantages

-If your investments consist mostly of stocks, adding a real estate investment to your portfolio can lower its volatility and your risk of losing money.
+If your investments consist primarily of stocks, adding a real estate investment to your portfolio can lower its volatility and your risk of losing money.

 Real Estate Investment Disadvantages

-When you invest in physical properties, you need a significant amount—whether your own money or loaned—for acquiring, maintaining, and improving a property.
+When you invest in physical properties, you need a significant amount—whether your own money or loaned—to acquire, maintain, and improve a property.

-Turning a property into cash is not as quick and easy as when you sell stocks.
-That’s not how a real estate investment works.
-It takes time to find the right buyer who’s willing to buy at the right price.
+Turning a property into cash is not as quick and easy as selling stocks.
+It takes time to find the right buyer willing to buy at the right price.
 If you have to cash out immediately, you might end up selling the property below its market value or at a loss.

 There's a risk of losing money due to various problems with owning and managing a property, including the following:

 - Hidden structural defects e.g., leaky roof, foundation issues, etc.

 - Problems with tenants i.e., paying late or not paying at all, damaging the property, etc.